Reasksa/cover-flow/README.md

 2. Output installer will be in `dist/Reaksaio-Setup-<version>.exe`.

 Notes:
 - If ChromeDriver version mismatch occurs, update Chrome or install a compatible driver.
-Selenium 4 usually manages this automatically.
+Selenium 4 usually manages Chrome for Testing automatically in many cases.
 - Login and posting flows are user-assisted.
+A basic YouTube upload automation is included (file input + title best-effort).
 Full automation per platform can be added modularly in `automation/`.
+- The scheduler loop runs every 30s to open due jobs automatically.

 ## Security